jonnonz1/nz-statute-book/acts/public/1953/primary-products-marketing-act-1953.md

 ### 7 Appointment of officers
 (1) A Marketing Authority may appoint such officers as it deems necessary for the efficient carrying out of its functions and duties.
 (2) Any person in the service of the Crown may be appointed to be an officer of a Marketing Authority, but no person shall be entitled to hold office concurrently as an officer of a Marketing Authority and as a servant of the Crown except—
-  (a) in the case of a person subject to the State Sector Act 1988, with the consent of the State Services Commissioner; and (b) in any other case, with the consent of the Minister of the Crown to whose control he is subject.
+  (a) in the case of a person subject to the Public Service Act 2020, with the consent of the Public Service Commissioner; and
+  (b) in any other case, with the consent of the Minister of the Crown to whose control he is subject.

 ### 8 Marketing Authorities may subsidise superannuation schemes for staff